Public Health Nurse: Certification & Career

 Public Health Nurse Certification

-Public health nursing certifications are specialized credentials that recognize the expertise of nurses in public health.
+Public health nursing certifications are specialized credentials that recognize nurses’ expertise in public health.
 These certifications, such as the Advanced Public Health Nurse-Board Certified (APHN-BC) from the American Nurses Credentialing Center (ANCC) (available as a renewal only) or the Certified in Public Health (CPH) from the National Board of Public Health Examiners, validate a nurse’s knowledge and skills in public health principles and practices.

 Certification typically involves meeting specific educational and experience requirements, successfully passing an examination, and sometimes completing specific clinical hours.
 These certifications can enhance a nurse’s professional credibility, open up new career opportunities, and demonstrate a commitment to public health nursing practice excellence.